(October 2019), jointly supervised by Jan Komdeur and Hua Wu (Central China Normal University)

 I am a research technician for the research institute GELIFES (formerly CEES) since 2004.
 For the Komdeur group I run the DNA lab, and assist post-docs, PhD- and master students with their molecular labwork.
 We do mainly microsatellite genotyping and molecular sexing of birds, but more recently also some ddRAD/NGS and gene expression work.
 The main species I am working on are the Blue tit and the Seychelles warbler for which we keep long-term genetic pedigrees, but I am also involved in projects on burying beetles, Chinese penduline tits, Hair-crested drongos and Thorn-tailed rayaditos.

-Rahal Sarah Schnell
+Rahal Sarah Schnell (Erasmus student)

 The effects of adult sex ratio on parental investment and parentage in burying beetles

-Inter-populational differences in nestling and adult hematocrit
+Inter-population differences in chick and adult hematocrit levels in Thorn-tailed Rayadito's

 Limited scope for extra-pair paternity in harsh environments